-This unique programme is designed and updated by English language teachers who have professional backgrounds in the filmmaking, music and web design industries.
+- The Go Create!
+English syllabus enables students to produce written and spoken English inspired by the creative arts.
+This unique programme is designed and updated by English language teachers who have professional backgrounds in the film production, music and web design industries.

 Exam Preparation for Groups

-We prepare closed groups of students for Trinity, TELC and Cambridge exams as required.
-Generally these exams will take place on the final day of school.
-We are a registered examination centre for both Trinity and TELC.
+We prepare closed groups of students for Trinity, Language Cert, TELC and Cambridge exams as required.
+Generally, these exams will take place on the final day of school.
+We are a registered examination centre for Trinity, Language Cert and TELC.